Monday to Friday

 Compatibility with different vehicles

-Compatible with most vehicles, especially via Type 2
+Compatible with most vehicles, in particular via Type 2

 Compatible with all modern vehicles, including long-range EVs